Moving House? How to Avoid Expensive Energy Bills in Your New Home

 Similarly, it says, look for easy green wins such as energy-efficient showerheads, lagging around pipes, and a cylinder jacket.
 They’ll all save you money.

 Does the home already have energy-saving LED lights?
-Beware that a particularly stingy seller could remove all of these before handing over the keys.
+Beware that a particularly stingy seller could remove all of these before handing over the keys!

 The important thing is to see as much of your potential new home as possible.

-Ask lots of questions - don’t be afraid to really push the estate agent for answers.
+Ask lots of questions and don’t be afraid to really push the estate agent for answers.
 After all, with growing awareness of the importance of having an energy-efficient home, you’re not going to be the only home viewer asking these questions.

 • • •